-- Each student has contributed significantly to the completed work project in their work environment. - Each student is able to submit proof of their significant involvement in their project. - The instructor, based on the above criteria, approves the exemption and accepts the previous work products.
+- The student has contributed significantly to a similar completed systems project in their work environment. - The student is able to submit completed work products from the previous project that fulfill most of the requirements of the four project deliverables for this course. - The student is able to submit proof of their significant involvement in the previous project (e.g. contact information for a supervisor) - The instructor, based on the above criteria, approves the exemption and accepts the previous work products.

-Students wishing to be considered for group projects must contact the instructor during the second week of the semester.
-If the exemption is granted, the students' project grade will be based on the submitted work using the same criteria as for the course project.
+Any student wishing to be considered for exemption from the group project must contact the instructor during the first week of the semester.
+If the exemption is granted, the student's project grade will be based on the submitted work products only, which will be scored using the same criteria as for class project deliverables.